maplelabs/FOSS-Hub-website/blogs/maplelabs-opensource-website.md

 Our contributing guidelines provide information on:

-How to fork and submit feature requests
+- How to fork and submit feature requests
-Our coding standards
+- Our coding standards
-How to set up your development environment
+- How to set up your development environment
-The process for submitting code changes.
+- The process for submitting code changes
-How to contact us with questions or feedback
+- How to contact us with questions or feedback

 By following these guidelines, you can help us ensure that your contributions are valuable and effective.